anish-karnik/Grover-Algorithm-Implementation/README.md

 Collaborated work of Anish Karnik| Jivitesh Soneji| Mithil Pechimuthu
-# 2D-Steady-Diffusion-Equation-using-Numerical-Methods-
-2D Steady Diffusion Equation using Numerical Methods

-Solving the 2D steady diffusion equation in planar geometry with Dirichlet Boundary condition using Python.
-Utilized the advanced numerical methods, resulting in accurate and reliable solutions.
+Solved the 2D steady diffusion equation in planar geometry with Dirichlet Boundary conditions using Python.
+Utilized advanced numerical methods for accurate and reliable solutions.

-Generated 2D and 3D graphs to illustrate the diffusion process and authored a comprehensive report showcasing attention to detail, presenting the project's methodology, observations, and conclusions.
+Developed an efficient iterative algorithm for simulating the diffusion process, demonstrating programming skills and knowledge of mathematical concepts.
+Generated 2D and 3D graphs to illustrate the diffusion process and authored a comprehensive report showcasing the methodology and details.